SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/define-link-actions.md

 ---
 uid: help-en-define-link-actions
 title: Define link actions
-description: You can speed up your work by processing the responses you get from a mailing with automated link actions.
-In this how-to guide you’ll learn how to use links in mailings to automate actions.
+description: In this how-to guide, you will learn how to use links in mailings to automate actions.
 author: SuperOffice RnD
 so.date: 02.20.2023
 keywords: Marketing